 A little over 10 years ago, the emergence of large scale, interactive, web applications together with the massive virtualization began to drive the development of a new class of (cloud) systems and schedulers.
 These systems would use virtual machines and/or containers to run "services", which would essentially never terminate (unlike scientific jobs).
 This created systems and schedulers with vastly different properties.
 Moreover, the enormous demand for computing resources resulted in a commercial market of competing providers.
 At the same time, the increasing demands for more power and interactivity have driven scientific platforms in a similar direction, causing the lines between these platforms to blur.

-Building on this tradition, starting this year, JSSPP also welcomes descriptions of open problems in large scale scheduling.
-Lack of real-world data substantially often hampers the ability of the research community to engage with scheduling problems in a way that has real world impact.
-Our goal in this new venue is to build a bridge between the production and research worlds, in order to facilitate direct collaborations and impact.
+Building on this tradition, JSSPP welcomes both regular papers as well as descriptions of Open Scheduling Problems (OSP) in large scale scheduling.
+Lack of real-world data often substantially hampers the ability of the research community to engage with scheduling problems in a way that has real world impact.
+Our goal in the OSP venue is to build a bridge between the production and research worlds, in order to facilitate direct collaborations and impact.